edfcbz/task-api-rest-spring-360agency-test/README.md

   * 2.6 - GET request for http://localhost:8080/listing/dealerid/{dealerId}/state/{stateListing} ( Show all Listing whose **dealerid** atribute match with  **dealerId** and  **state** atribute match with  **stateListing** parameter)
   * 2.7 - POST request for http://localhost:8080/listing ( Save the Dealer informed in  Body section )
   * 2.8 - POST request for http://localhost:8080/listing/overwriting ( Save the Listing informed in Body section removing the oldest registre if limit was reached )
-  * 2.9 - UPDATE request for http://localhost:8080/listing ( Update the Listing informed in  Body section using **id** atribute as a key )
+  * 2.9 - PUT request for http://localhost:8080/listing ( Update the Listing informed in  Body section using **id** atribute as a key )
   * 2.10 - DELETE request for http://localhost:8080/listing/{listingId} ( Delete Listing using **listingId** as a key)

 ## 🚀 Starting JUnit Test Class
 ## VERY IMPORTANT Before everything, execute section "Testing environment" Above.
 "THIS IS ESSENTIAL"

-* 1 - **(Defoult OPTION)** Access the Database SCHEMA and remove all informations using the command SQL below:
+* 1 - **(Default OPTION)** Access the Database SCHEMA and remove all informations using the command SQL below:
   * 1.1 - Clean Listing table: DELETE FROM Listing;
   * 1.2 - Clean Dealer Table: DELETE FROM Dealer;
   * 1.3 - Execute the file InsertDataTestInTables.sql in Client SQL Tool (This step will create the data tests in Database squema)

 * 2 - **(Another OPTION)** Creating new database
   * 2.1 - Remove the Database schema created before
   * 2.2 - Execute the SQL file "CreatingDatabase360agency.sql" in Client SQL Tool (This step will create the data tests in Database schema)